adfinis/scrubbed/README.md

-# Signalilo With Alert Content Scrubbing
+# Alertmanager Webhook Content Scrubbing

-This repository creates and publishes Docker image for deployment of upstream Signalilo with Alertmanager filtering proxy added.
+This repository creates and publishes Docker image for deployment of Alertmanager filtering proxy.

 This proxy is useful for preventing sensitive information (e.g. IP addressess, hostnames, alert descriptions, etc.) leaving organisational boundaries when monitoring is outsourced to external entity.

-For convenience, filtering proxy is coupled with Signalilo.
-It can be easily separated if alternative alertmanager webhook receiver is used.
+For convenience, Dockerfile to couple filtering proxy with Signalilo is also provided.

-Raise a PR if you have a use case.

 ## Installation